AI-enhanced Collective Intelligence: AI-enhanced collective intelligence framework

-The cognition layer is only indirectly perceivable, which contains mental processes.
+The cognition layer, which contains mental processes, is only indirectly perceivable.
 Intelligent processes are involved during problem-solving, such as sense-making, remembrance, creation, coordination, and decision-making, often happening in the cognition layer.
 The links are hard to determine, but these processes exist and are fundamental to the emergence of collective intelligence in the whole system.
-In opposition to this indirectly perceivable layer, there is the physical layer where humans and AI have tangible physical interactions.
+In opposition to this indirectly perceivable layer is the physical layer, where humans and AI have tangible physical interactions.
 Information interaction in the information layer refers to exchanging information between agents through various communication channels.
-Even though our current framework revolves around pairwise interactions between nodes, recent advancements in the study of higher-order networks, delving beyond pairwise interactions~\cite{battiston2020networks}, can significantly enrich our understanding of the collective emergence of intelligence.
+Besides intra-layer interactions, interactions in one layer can lead to information transfer and trigger interactions in other layers, represented as inter-layer links in the network~\cite{boccaletti2014structure}.
+This interdependence and cross-layer influence are essential features of multilayer networks.
+Moreover, Even though our current framework revolves around pairwise interactions between nodes, recent advancements in the study of higher-order networks, going beyond pairwise interactions~\cite{battiston2020networks}, may enrich our understanding of the collective emergence of intelligence.

 In addition to internal processes, it is essential to acknowledge the influence of the environment on the system~\cite{janssens2022collective}.
 The human-AI complex system functions in a potentially dynamic environment.
 Previous research suggests that collective intelligent behavior depends on the environment~\cite{janssens2022collective}, as certain behaviors or strategies that work well in one setting may not be as effective or relevant in another~\cite{kammer2014adaptive}.